Table of Contents

 Practical Advice for Those Experimenting with Diet

-If you are already trying a carnivore or very low-carb approach and have an underactive thyroid, keep the following "health-education" points in mind:
+If you are trying a carnivore or very low-carb approach, keep these points in mind:

-If you feel excessively hot or, conversely, very cold and sluggish after a large meat-meal, your body may be struggling to process the protein or suffering from a lack of glucose.
-This is a sign to listen to your body and perhaps reintroduce small amounts of healthy carbohydrates.
+- Watch for meat sweats and fatigue: If you feel excessively hot or sluggish after a meat-heavy meal, your body may be struggling to process protein or suffering from a lack of glucose.

 Safety Note: If you experience sudden or severe symptoms such as swelling of the lips, face, or throat, difficulty breathing, or a sudden collapse, seek urgent medical help immediately by calling 999 or attending A&E.